 The Australian Medical Acupuncture College Course Part 2Cost: $5,500.00

-The purpose of the Australian Medical Acupuncture Course Part 2 is to provide the advanced knowledge in medical acupuncture and enable practitioners to achieve the AMAC Fellowship.
+The Australian Medical Acupuncture College Course (Part 2) provides the advanced knowledge in medical acupuncture and enables medical practitioners to achieve the AMAC Part 2 Fellowship.

 The course consists of combined lectures, interactive case discussions with Q&A sessions and clinical mentoring sessions and a hospital visit.
 The examination process consists of a written, clinical and oral sections.
 The successful candidates are granted a title of FAMAC (Fellowship of the Australian Medical Acupuncture College).